Table of Contents

 The Rogue Bar 2.0 ranks above the Wonder Bar and others, the smaller 28mm shaft and black zinc coating on the sleeves are less than optimal for the majority of trainees.
 The Wonder Bar does feature a lifetime warranty and although we don't believe FringeSport is as capable of servicing warranties as Rogue Fitness, they are a company we trust.
 Put simply, for $200, the Wonder Bar from FringeSport is a good barbell at a great price.

 The Ohio Bar and Rogue Bar 2.0 from Rogue Fitness are very similar bars.
-For this reason, we recommend the Rogue Bar 2.0 due to it's lower price point for what is essentially the same bar.
-However, if money is not a worry and you want a bar that will best withstand corrosion, we recommend the stainless steel version of The Ohio Bar from Rogue Fitness as a step above our top pick.
+For this reason, we recommend the Rogue Bar 2.0 due to its lower price point for what is essentially the same bar.
+However, if money is not a worry and you want a bar that will best withstand corrosion, we recommend the stainless steel version of the Ohio Bar from Rogue Fitness as a step above our top pick.

 The majority of people do not need to spend $350 on a barbell for CrossFit training and the benefits of stainless steel are not vastly superior to traditional barbell steel.
-This said, the corrosion resistance of stainless steel along with the superior knurling (due to no coating) are great to have if you're looking for a general purpose barbell and the increased cost is not an issue for you.
+This said the corrosion resistance of stainless steel along with the superior knurling (due to no coating) are great to have if you're looking for a general-purpose barbell and the increased cost is not an issue for you.

 The Cap Barbell OB-86B is generally regarded as one of the best beginner barbells for under $200.
 Although the OB-86B lacks many of the features of our other picks such as a high quality knurl, minimum 190K PSI tensile strength steel, and lifetime warranties, for around $150 (it can often be had for less during sales), it's a pretty decent bar for CrossFit training.

-The Cap Barbell OB-86B features polished steel sleeves with a black oxide finished shaft.
+The Cap Barbell OB-86B features polished steel sleeves with black oxide finished shaft.
 The knurling is a bit aggressive and the spin is mediocre, but it's what you'd expect for the price.
 Featuring nearly 500 Amazon Reviews with an overall rating of 4.5/5 stars, the OB-86B is a decent bar for personal use.
 We consider the OB-86B to be more in the beater bar category and if you don't want to damage your more expensive bars, this may be the perfect dedicated rack and landmine bar to supplement your barbell arsenal.

 Best Bumper Plates

 If you simply want a cheap pair of bumper plates to either figure out if you're going to stay with working out at home or don't have the money, the Titan Bumper Plates are what we suggest.
-They're a no frills plate that will provide decently accurate weight measurements and should hold up to most workouts.
+They're a no-frills plate that will provide decently accurate weight measurements and should hold up to most workouts.
 This said, due to bumper plates getting so much use in CrossFit workouts, we would suggest spending more money here, on a good barbell, on a good rack, and then sacrifice in other areas.

 FringeSport ranks as one of the cheaper options, however, much of their equipment is top-notch.
 Their kettlebells are a prime example of this.
 For instance, the texture on the kettlebell is specially designed and exclusive to FringeSport that works great with or without chalk.
 The weight of their kettlebells is also guaranteed to be within their ranges and nearly all of their equipment includes free shipping, including their kettlebells.